• Skip to primary navigation

 Active Robotics Work Zones

-Isometric view of an automated warehouse showing robot pathways and retractable barriers controlling temporary access zones
+Isometric view of an automated warehouse showing robot travel pathways separated from human access zones by retractable barriers.

 Filed Under: Retractable Barrier